MahmoudNasrAly/Sorted_Names_Document_Generator/README.md

 # Sorted_Names_Document_Generator
 Sorted Names Document Generator
-# Arabic Names Table Formatter
+# Arabic & English Names Table Formatter

 This project allows users to input Arabic names (2 or 3 words per name), sort them in ascending order, and generate a Word document (`.docx`) with the names in a formatted table.
 The table includes an ID column, 15 empty columns for spacing, and the names aligned to the right.